-In compliance with the University Posting Policy posting of handbills, notices, and signs on University property is a privilege, not a right.
-All individuals, student organizations, businesses and vendors must receive permission from Student Affairs via the University Posting Policy Form to post on the Saint Leo University or on other property owned or used by Saint Leo University.
-Event promotional materials are prohibited from using direct or indirect references to alcohol.
+In compliance with the University Posting Policy, posting handbills, notices, and signs on University property is a privilege, not a right.
+All individuals, student organizations, nonprofits, businesses and vendors must receive permission from Student Affairs via the University Posting Policy Form to post on the Saint Leo University or on other property owned or used by Saint Leo University.
+Event promotional materials are prohibited from using direct or indirect references to alcohol or other violations of University values.